Learning on the go with APNA online learning

-- Translating Theory into Practice- With the understanding that there is a balance between theory and practice, this bundle includes resources to assist navigating the path of putting theory into practice through refection and self-assessment as well as providing professional development in the skills of communication and having difficult conversations.
+- Translating Theory into Practice- With the understanding that there is a balance between theory and practice, this short course includes resources to assist navigating the path of putting theory into practice through refection and self-assessment as well as providing professional development in the skills of communication and having difficult conversations.

 - A 12-point self-assessment process allows nurses to rank and benchmark their knowledge, skills and confidence and identify learning goals to assist in the development of a professional development action plan for the following 12 month timeframe.